alvaroalea/QL_TheQuill_Tools/info/ql_database.md

 The object, location, message and system message tables are all stored in the same way.
 The corresponding word in the header points to a table of words giving the addresses of the object/location/message strings.

 The strings are stored with each byte complemented (XORed with 0xFF) as a protection against casual snooping.
-End of string is indicated by 0xF5, which complemented is 0x0D (carriage return).
-The only other control code I have seen used is 0x0A (newline).
+End of string is indicated by 0xFF, Other control codes include 0x0A as new line, 0x10 to 0x17 to indicate ink colors, 0x18 to inverse the paper and ink and 0x19 to return the original colors.

-Regarding character set: since CP/M has no standard character set beyond ASCII, I would expect QDB files only to contain ASCII and not to make assumptions about characters 0x80 and up.
+Regarding character set: use the original QL charset with non-english caracters.

-Connections
+## Connections

 As with location texts, the word in the header points to a table of words with one entry per location.
 Each word points to a list of connections: